vielhuber/from-env/README.md

 # 🕶 envhelper 🕶

-envhelper is helper script that makes environment variables from a local ``.env``-file inside command line statements available..
+envhelper is helper script that makes environment variables from a local ``.env``-file inside command line statements available.

 ## installation